dolwinf/liri-node-app/README.md

 - `node liri.js movie-this "movie name here"` to return movie information from OMDb.

-- `node liri.js do-what-it-says` to return information stored in random.txt
+- `node liri.js do-what-it-says` to return information based on any of the above commands stored in random.txt

 <hr>